Yaakov Litzman: Minister of health

 In 2016 he opposed government recognition for mikvahs run by the Reform and Conservative movements.

 In 2016 he voted against a series of gay rights bills which included allowing gay civil unions, enabling gay couples to adopt, prohibiting conversion therapy, and giving benefits to gay partners of IDF soldiers killed in action.
 He also voted down a bill to add gender identity to the list of hate crimes.

 In 2016, Litzman began a campaign against junk food, using McDonald's as an example.
 McDonald's countered by stating that for the past ten years, they have been refining their menus and ingredients to make their food healthier.
-He also campaigned against tobacco, but in 2017, opposing law requiring cigarette warning labels.
+He also campaigned against tobacco, but in 2017, opposed a law requiring cigarette warning labels.
 In 2017, investigative journalist Haim Rivlin claimed the reason was that HaModia newspaper, founded by Agudat Israel members, of which Litzman is affiliated, published advertisements on behalf of the tobacco companies.

 During the 2018 measles outbreak, Litzman was a stanch support of vaccines, calling them the "cornerstone of the prevention of dangerous infectious diseases."
 He called for taking measures against parents who refuse to vaccinate their children before sending them to school.

 In the runup to the 2021 Israeli legislative election, it was announced that Moshe Gafni would replace Litzman as leader of UTJ in the following Knesset.
 After the election and with the swearing in of the Thirty-sixth government of Israel, UTJ found itself in opposition for the first time since 2015.
 For the first time in his political career, he was not chair of a Knesset committee, a minister or deputy minister, or leader of a party.
 He announced in December 2021 that he would not run for reelection to the Knesset, citing his advanced age.

 Litzman resigned from the Knesset in June 2022, as part of a plea agreement in which he admitted criminally obstructing the extradition of convicted pedophile Malka Leifer.

-Coronavirus Pandemic
+Coronavirus pandemic

 When coronavirus came to Israel in 2020, Litzman supported social distancing and masks.
 "The mask is an important measure for personal protection, for preventing the spread of the virus and becoming infected with it," Litzman stated.
 In the early days of the pandemic, debate raged in Israel as to whether the government would ban public protests and attending synagogues, with religious Jews, like Litzman, complaining that they were targeted unfairly, while secular protesters were allowed to congregate.
 Litzman was accused of violating his own rules when he allegedly attending group prayer services just days before he was diagnosed with COVID-19 himself.
 He was the first Israeli elected official to be diagnosed with COVID-19.
 He advocated the use of COVID-19 vaccines.
 He was criticized by fellow elected officials and the many in the public for the Health Ministry's handling of the pandemic.